IBM-Cloud/techxchange-labs/docs/ailab-1791/80-deploy.md

       1. Set Memory requested to 1 GiB
       1. Set Memory limit to 1 GiB
    1. Set **Existing connection** to **ailab-1791-storage**.
-   1. Type the path that leads to the version folder that contains your model file `models/<your-username>/fraud`, as example `models/ailab-123/fraud`.
+   1. Type the path that leads to the version folder that contains your model file `models/<your-username>/fraud`.
    1. Leave the other fields with the default settings.
    ![](images/80-configure-model-server.png ':size=600')
 1. Click **Deploy**.